Share icon

 Course Format

-• Those who attend all three live sessions and complete the homework will receive a certificate of completion
+• Those who attend both live sessions and complete the homework will receive a certificate of completion.

 Sessions